 There are a couple of things peculiar to AO3 which hurt me.
 First, the idea of something being posted in comic format at all is kind of alien to AO3, and I'm sure there are people who come in, see a set of image pages, and run away.
 Second, original work doesn't really belong on AO3 and I always feel a little guilty using it for that.
 Most people who go to AO3 go for fanfic, and smutty fanfic at that.
 I write very little of either kind.

 Understand, I have no complaints, especially given that I am shoving a square peg firmly into a round hole there, and that I do no self-promotion other than a new-item announcement on various social media.
-As of this writing, I have thirteen items at AO3 which have passed the one-thousand-views mark, and a few more that probably will within a few months.
+As of late 2024, I have thirteen items at AO3 which have passed the one-thousand-views mark, and a few more that probably will within a few months.
 Only one of those items is a prose piece; the rest are all comic-format.
 So someone there is reading them.

 It's interesting to note, though, that there is only one Sleeper Squad issue in the hot list, and it's issue 1; my theory is that people go have a look at that issue, are daunted by the Mountain of Backstory they see looming ahead, and don't read any more of them.
 (Also, issue 1 is kind of weak, even in revised form.)
 The three comic-format stories that have done the best there are "System 52U7", "Wash and Wear," and "Bioproxy."
-The former is an aberration -- I directed people there, the only time I've ever done so, to avoid having to pay the dollar for the pay gallery on DA, and I believe that accounts for the traffic.
+The former is an aberration -- I directed people there, the only time I've ever done so, so they could avoid having to pay the dollar for the pay gallery on DA, and I believe that accounts for the traffic.
 The latter two are both, and I feel this is not coincidence, concerned with changes into a voluptuous woman. ("Bioproxy," possibly my favorite comic-format story to date, deserves the traffic; "Wash and Wear" probably doesn't.)
 Actually, come to think of it, "System 52U7" is concerned with that too, albeit in a very different way.

 Incidentally, I don't link my DA and AO3 sites anywhere else on these pages, so if you wandered in here by chance and for some reason you'd like to see what those look like: